so-okada/twXiv/README.md

 # Application Info

-This application twXiv gives arXiv daily new submissions by tweets, abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
+This application twXiv gives arXiv daily new submissions by tweets.
 We use python3 scripts. twXiv is not affiliated with arXiv.

 ## Setup

-* Install pandas, ratelimit, semanticscholar, tweepy, twitter-text-parser, nameparser, and feedparser.
+* Install pandas, ratelimit, tweepy, twitter-text-parser, nameparser, and feedparser.

 	```
-	% pip3 install pandas ratelimit semanticscholar tweepy twitter-text-parser nameparser feedparser
+	% pip3 install pandas ratelimit tweepy twitter-text-parser nameparser feedparser
 	```

 * Let twXiv.py be executable.